typelevel/cats-effect/docs/tutorial.md

 sure at least that the error is raised with the usual `MonadError` semantics (e.g., short-circuiting).
 Unfortunately this is a complex task, as when we handle the error from a fiber we must also consider if we should at least cancel the other running fibers.
-We can easily get ourselves trapped in a tangled mess of fibers to keep an eye of.
+We can easily get ourselves trapped in a tangled mess of fibers to keep an eye on.
 On top of that the error raised by a fiber is not promoted until the call to `joinWith` or `.joinWithNever` is reached.
 So in our example above if `consumerFiber` raises an error then that error will not 'reach' the main flow